f5devcentral/xcmcndemoguide/README.rst

 The contents of the guide is divided into modules, which can be used separately or together in order to explore a particular Multi-Cloud Networking use-case.
 Each module contains a set of `Terraform scripts <./terraform>`_ for different public clouds.
 These modules are intended to simplify deployment of sample app services in three different clouds: Cloud A, Cloud B, and Cloud C in order to work through different MCN use-cases.

+Note: The lab for F5 TechXchange uses the F5 UDF environment and only has permissions into AWS public cloud.
+As a result, all resources deployed for F5 TechXchange 2023 will be deployed to AWS.
+However, if possible, it's recommended to have access to at least two public clouds for the most representative MCN experience.

 * Cloud A: AWS

   - 1x VPC (10.0.0.0/16 CIDR)
   - 1x F5 XC Node
   - 1x Arcadia frontend app (EC2 instance)

-* Cloud B: AWS
+* Cloud B: AWS - simulating multi-cloud with IP overlap

   - 1x VNet (10.0.0.0/16 CIDR) - IP Overlap!!
   - 1x F5 XC Node
   - 1x Arcadia friends app (EC2 instance)

-* Cloud C: AWS
+* Cloud C: AWS - simulating multi-cloud with global network transit layer 3

   - 1x VNet (192.168.0.0/16)
   - 1x F5 XC Node
   - 1x Arcadia money transfer app (EC2 instance)

-Note: The lab for F5 TechXchange uses the F5 UDF environment and only has permissions into AWS public cloud.
-As a result, all resources deployed for F5 TechXchange 2023 will be deployed to AWS.
-However, if possible, it's recommended to have access to at least two public clouds for the most representative MCN experience.

-- Cloud A: AWS VPC 1
-- Cloud B: AWS VPC 2 - simulating multi-cloud with IP overlap
-- Cloud C: AWS VPC 3 - simulating multi-cloud with global network transit layer 3

 Pre-requisites
 #################